 Live Your Dream Award: Education & Training Awards for Women

-Applications for next year’s awards will be available in August 2017.
-Next year’s Deadline: November 15, 2017
+Applications for next year’s awards are available now.
+Deadline: November 15, 2017

 Reference form (print or save to your computer): Live Your Dream Award Reference Form

 Submit application to: SOROPTIMIST INTERNATIONAL OF GRESHAM, PO BOX 802 GRESHAM OR 97030 or email to firstname.lastname@example.org

 The Live Your Dream, Education and Training Awards for Women, assists women who have primary financial responsibilities for themselves and their families.
 These women are entering or re-entering the workforce to obtain the education and skills training they need to improve their employment status.
 Further details are on the application form.
 The women may use the cash award to offset any costs associated with their efforts to attain higher education, including books, childcare and transportation.

 The program begins at the local club level, where cash award amounts vary.
 Club recipients become eligible to receive region-level awards in each of SIA’s 28 regions.
 The 28 first-place recipients then become eligible to receive one of three $10,000 awards.
 Soroptimist’s Live Your Dream: Education and Training Awards for Women annually disburses about $1.7 million in education grants to more than 1,200 women who have overcome enormous personal obstacles.

 Lizet Gonzalez Ortiz received SIG’s first place award of $3,500.
 Lizet attended the Transitions program at MHCC, which helped form her into the strong woman she is today.
 Hard work, patience and a “different way of thinking” helped her heal from her abusive past.
 Besides her studies in Public Health, she has two daughters she affectionately refers to as “angels.”
 Lizet is a Family Resource Coordinator at Northwest Family Services.